Error handling

 if item is None:

-raise NotFoundException("...") # only convert the actual not-found caseThe platform middleware logs unhandled exceptions automatically; suppressing them by catching Exception makes debugging harder.
+raise NotFoundException("...") # only convert the actual not-found caseThe platform middleware logs unhandled plugin exceptions automatically; suppressing them by catching Exception makes debugging harder.

 Auto-issue reports